 Chattel completed a Historic Structure Report for the Long Beach Museum of Art’s museum buildings, known as the Elizabeth Milbank Anderson House and Carriage House.
 Built in 1912, the buildings are among the oldest and most distinguished examples of Craftsman architecture in Long Beach.
 The two buildings are together a City of Long Beach Historic Landmark and have been home to the museum since 1957.
 The Anderson House contains the museum’s primary gallery spaces and restaurant on the first floor and office spaces and a library on the second, while the Carriage House is primarily an education center.

 Aline Barnsdall Complex residence A

 Los Angeles, California

-Chattel Architecture worked with LSA Associates, Inc. to prepare a Historic Structure Report for the Frank Lloyd Wright- designed 1921 Residence A (also known as the Director’s House) for the City of Los Angeles.
-The property is a designated Los Angeles Historic-Cultural Monument and component of the National Historic Landmark Aline Barnsdall Complex.
-Located in Barnsdall Park, the Director’s House has accommodated a variety of uses over its lifetime and has sustained both interior and exterior alterations.
-To repair and restore the now vacant residence for reuse, the HSR involved preparation of a chronology of building development and use based on historical documentation and physical evidence, and collaboration with conservation and engineering specialists to perform an in-depth assessment of building materials and the structural system.
+Chattel worked with LSA Associates to prepare a Historic Structure Report for Residence A, a 1921 building designed by Frank Lloyd Wright within the Aline Barnsdall complex.
+Also known as the Director’s House, the property is owned by the City of Los Angeles and designated as a Historic-Cultural Monument and contributor to the National Historic Landmark Aline Barnsdall complex.
+Located in Barnsdall Park, Residence A has accommodated a variety of uses and has sustained both interior and exterior alterations.
+To repair and restore the vacant residence for reuse, the HSR involved preparation of a chronology of building development and use based on historical documentation and physical evidence, and collaboration with conservation and engineering specialists to perform an in-depth assessment of building materials and the structural system.